 CYNTHIA STEIN is a Deputy City Attorney in the Law & Motions unit of the Oakland City Attorney's Office.
 Her practice focuses on appeals in the Ninth Circuit and California Court of Appeal, writs, and dispositive motions.
 Her cases span a wide variety of subject matters, including civil rights, housing and development law, and the California Public Records Act.
 She previously worked in the Supreme Court and Appellate practice at Orrick, Herrington & Sutcliffe LLP, where she regularly briefed cases before the U.S. Supreme Court and federal courts of appeals.
 Cynthia is a graduate of New York University School of Law and Stanford University.
 Following law school, she clerked for Ninth Circuit Judge Marsha Berzon.

-RANDY TANNER is a shareholder at Boone Karlberg PC in Missoula, Montana.
-Randy has a diverse civil practice, primarily handling cases involving commercial litigation, constitutional law, professional malpractice, personal injury, and state and federal appeals.
-Randy also regularly represents immigration clients, pro bono, before the Ninth Circuit.
+RANDY TANNER is an Assistant United States Attorney in the Civil Division for the District of Montana, where he handles all manner of civil matters including torts, employment, civil rights, public land cases, and appeals.
+Before joining the United States Attorney’s Office, Randy was a shareholder at Boone Karlberg PC in Missoula, Montana.
 Randy began his legal career clerking for Ninth Circuit Chief Judge Sidney Thomas (2010–2011) and Judge Donald Molloy of the District of Montana (2011–2013).
-He received his law degree and a Ph.D. in Forestry from the University of Montana and graduated summa cum laude from Southern Illinois University with a B.S. in Mathematics.
+He received his law degree and a Ph.D. in Forestry from the University of Montana.

 SUSAN YORKE is counsel at the California Appellate Law Group in San Francisco, where she handles and consults on a diverse array of appellate matters.
 She previously served as an Assistant Attorney General in the Appellate Division of the Oregon Department of Justice, where she regularly appeared before the Ninth Circuit and state appellate courts.
 Earlier, she clerked for Ninth Circuit Judges Susan P. Graber and Edward Leavy, and served as court counsel to the Supreme Court of the Republic of Palau.
 A graduate of Columbia Law School, she also received a master's degree in public policy from Princeton University and an undergraduate degree in mathematics and English from Williams College.